UmmeZaiba-i/UmmeZaiba-i/README.md

 - 👋 Hi, I’m @UmmeZaiba-i
+- 👀 I’m interested in Frontend Frameworks in web development
+- 🌱 I’m currently learning React, TypeScript, Redux, Redux-ToolKit
+- 📫 How to reach me ... well teach me how to resolve conflicts
+- ⚡ Fun fact: ...
+10% writing code and 90% figuring out why it's not working

 <!---
 UmmeZaiba-i/UmmeZaiba-i is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.